• Skip to primary navigation

 • The meat needs to be tender and seasoned to perfection.

-• Its toppings should be simple; pico de gallo, cilantro and onions, and some guacamole.
+• Its toppings should be simple: pico de gallo, cilantro and onions, and some guacamole.
 DONE!

 What You’ll Love About This Carne Asada Recipe

 • Easy to make.
-With just a few ingredients you can toss together the marinade, pop it in the fridge and get ready to have the tastiest tacos that you've ever had.
+With just a few ingredients, you can toss together the marinade, pop it in the fridge, and get ready to have the tastiest tacos that you’ve ever had.

 • Freezes beautifully.
 Carne Asada meat freezes beautifully.
 I highly recommend doubling this recipe.
-Trust me you're gonna want more tomorrow OR next week.
+Trust me, you’re gonna want more tomorrow OR next week.

 • No kitchen clean-up.
 Because you grill this recipe, you'll have virtually no kitchen clean-up.
 No pots and pans to scrub!?
 Bonus!